solacecommunity/solace-prometheus-exporter/README.md

 You can call:
 `https://your-exporter:9628/solace?m.ClientStats=*|*&m.VpnStats=*|*&scrapeURI=https%3A%2F%2Fyour-broker%3A943&username=monitoring&password=monitoring&timeout=10s`

-This service grabs metrics via SEMP v1 and provide those as prometheus friendly http endpoints.
+This service grabs metrics via SEMP v1 and provides those as prometheus friendly http endpoints.
 This allows you to overwrite the parameters, which are in the ini-config file / environment variables:
 - scrapeURI
 - username
 - password
 - timeout

-This provides you a single exporter for all your on prem broker.
+This provides you a single exporter for all your OnPrem brokers.

 Security: Only use this feature with HTTPS.